khaleelp/SelfDrivingCar/UdacityAssignments/CarND-Behavioral-Cloning-P3/README.md

 Once image go through base model, I flattened the base model and added following regression layer which have 3 dens layers: <br/>
-1. Dense layer with 1000 neurons
+1. Dense layer with 1000 neurons. <br/>
-2. Dense layer with 250 neurons
+2. Dense layer with 250 neurons. <br/>
-3. Dense layer for output value.
+3. Dense layer for output value. <br/>

 Also I used following in the model, <br/>
-1. Relu as activation
+1. Relu as activation <br/>
-2. L2 regularization with 0.0001 in regression layer, to prevent overfitting
+2. L2 regularization with 0.0001 in regression layer, to prevent overfitting <br/>
-3. Dropout with 0.5 in regression layer, regularization to prevent overfitting
+3. Dropout with 0.5 in regression layer, regularization to prevent overfitting <br/>
-4. Adam optimizer in model
+4. Adam optimizer in model <br/>

 **EPOCHS:** <br/>
 Model used 5 epochs.
 I tried with epochs raning from 4 to 50.
 More epochs made car more